 What's new in the Microsoft 365 admin center

 We're continuously adding new features to the Microsoft 365 admin center, fixing issues we learn about, and making changes based on your feedback.
 Take a look below to see what's available for you today.
+Some features get rolled out at different speeds to our customers.
+If you aren't seeing a feature yet, try adding yourself to targeted release.

 Interested in what we're currently working on and plan to release soon?
 Check out What's next for the Microsoft 365 admin center.